 Note: This recipe has recently been updated.
-Find the updated Overnight Apple French Toast recipe here.
+Find the updated Apple Overnight French Toast Casserole recipe here.

 Okay, friends.
 I know I promised you more truffles, but this really couldn’t wait any longer.